neharaj3sh/Electric-Vehicle-Market-Growth-Analysis/README.md

 ## Steps Involved:
 Data Import and Cleaning:

-Imported necessary libraries (pandas, numpy, matplotlib, seaborn).
+*Imported necessary libraries (pandas, numpy, matplotlib, seaborn).
-Loaded the EV population dataset.
+*Loaded the EV population dataset.
-Handled missing values in the dataset.
+*Handled missing values in the dataset.

-Exploratory Data Analysis (EDA):
+<br>Exploratory Data Analysis (EDA):

-Analyzed EV adoption over time through visualization.
+*Analyzed EV adoption over time through visualization.
-Explored geographical distribution of EVs by county and city.
+*Explored geographical distribution of EVs by county and city.
-Investigated the distribution of EV types (BEV, PHEV).
+*Investigated the distribution of EV types (BEV, PHEV).
-Determined the popularity of EV makes and models.
+*Determined the popularity of EV makes and models.
-Analyzed electric range distribution and its trend over time.
+*Analyzed electric range distribution and its trend over time.

-Market Size Estimation:
+<br>Market Size Estimation:

-Calculated the number of EVs registered each year.
+*Calculated the number of EVs registered each year.
-Used an exponential growth model to forecast future EV registrations.
+*Used an exponential growth model to forecast future EV registrations.
-Visualized the actual and forecasted market size.
+*Visualized the actual and forecasted market size.

-Insights Obtained:
+<br>Insights Obtained:
-A significant increase in EV registrations since 2010.
+<br>A significant increase in EV registrations since 2010.
-Geographical disparities in EV adoption.
+<br>Geographical disparities in EV adoption.
-Dominance of BEVs over PHEVs.
+<br>Preference of BEVs over PHEVs.
-Tesla as a leading EV manufacturer with popular models.
+<br>Tesla as a leading EV manufacturer with popular models.
-Improving electric range over time.
+<br>Improvement electric range over time.
-A promising forecast for EV market growth.
+<br>A promising forecast for EV market growth.